“Hey! Why don’t you invest in stock market?”

 - Price volatility

-You might not know what each of these mean, but there is enough content available online and otherwise, to know and understand what each of these signify.
+You might not know what each of these means, but there is enough content available online and otherwise, to know and understand what each of these signifies.

 Please understand what these numbers indicate and make a rational decision.